-2. Building or Use Permit
+- 2. Building or Use Permit - a.

-- a.
 All applications for Building or Use Permits shall be submitted in writing to the Code Enforcement Officer on forms provided for the purpose. - b.
 Within seven days of the filing of an application for a Building or Use Permit, the Code Enforcement Officer shall approve, deny or refer to the Planning Board all such applications.
 His decision shall be in writing on a form designed for the purpose, and communicated directly to \the applicant.
 One copy of the Code Enforcement Officer's decision shall be filed in the Municipal Office.
 In cases where the Code Enforcement Officer deems that a Conditional Use Permit is required, he shall also provide a copy of his decision to the Planning Board within seven (7) days. - c.
 No Building Permit for a building or structure on any lot shall be issued except to the owner of record thereof, or his authorized agent, until proposed construction or alteration of a building or structure shall comply in all respects with the provisions of this Ordinance or with a decision rendered by the Board of Appeals or the Planning Board.
-Any application for such a permit shall be accompanied by a plan, accurately drawn to scale, showing the actual shape and dimensions of the lot to be built upon, an acceptable soils report by a licensed Site• Evaluator or Soil Scientist, if applicable, the exact location and size of all buildings or structures to be constructed, together with the lines within which all buildings and structures are to be constructed the existing and intended use of each building or structure and such other information as may be necessary to provide for the execution and enforcement of this Ordinance .
+Any application for such a permit shall be accompanied by a plan, accurately drawn to scale, showing the actual shape and dimensions of the lot to be built upon, an acceptable soils report by a licensed Site• Evaluator or Soil Scientist, if applicable, the exact location and size of all buildings or structures to be constructed, together with the lines within which all buildings and structures are to be constructed the existing and intended use of each building or structure and such other information as may be necessary to provide for the execution and enforcement of this Ordinance\.

 - d.
 Applications for permits with their accompanying plans and Building Permits shall be maintained as a permanent record by the Municipal Officers or the Code Enforcement Officer. - e.
-A Building Permit secured under the provisions of this ordinance shall expire if the work or change is not commenced within one year of the date on for which the permit is granted, and if the work or change is not substantially completed within two years of the date on which the permit is granted.
-It must be renewed for another 2 years at the current permit fees at time of renewal.
+A Building Permit secured under the provisions of this ordinance shall expire if the work or change is not commenced within one year of the date on hich the permit is granted, and if the work or change is not substantially competed within two years of the date on which the permit is granted.